gurbyz/power-wheel-card/README.md

 ![example2](./example_energy_view.gif "The power-wheel-card displaying the energy view")
 ![example3](./example_money_view.gif "The power-wheel-card displaying the money view")

-## Requirements for the power view
-1. You need to have a working sensor for your solar power.
-   Write down the entity id of this sensor.
-This is *YOUR_SOLAR_POWER_SENSOR* in the [configuration instructions](#Configuration-instructions) below.
-   - The sensor could have an icon (optional) that will override the default icon in the power-wheel-card if the card parameter `solar_icon` is not used.
-   - The sensor state value should be a positive number when producing power.

-1. You either need to have (i) separate grid power sensors for consuming and producing OR need to have (ii) one (nett) grid power sensor:
-   1. You need to have a working sensor for your grid power consumption (i.e. power you consume from the grid).
-      Write down the entity id of this sensor.
-This is *YOUR_GRID_POWER_CONSUMPTION_SENSOR* in the [configuration instructions](#Configuration-instructions) below.

-      You need to have a working sensor for your grid power production (i.e. power you produce to the grid).
-      Write down the entity id of this sensor.
-This is *YOUR_GRID_POWER_PRODUCTION_SENSOR* in the [configuration instructions](#Configuration-instructions) below.
-      - Preferably these sensors have the same update interval as the sensor for solar power.
-(If not, the calculated value for home power can give unreal results sometimes.)
-      - The sensor state values should be a positive number.

-      *OR:*
-   1. You need to have a working sensor for your (nett) grid power.
-      Write down the entity id of this sensor.
-This is *YOUR_GRID_POWER_SENSOR* in the [configuration instructions](#Configuration-instructions) below.
-      - Default the polarity of this parameter has to be positive for producing (to the grid) and negative for consuming (from the grid).
-1. For all these sensors:
-   - A `unit_of_measurement` has been set up, e.g. `'W'` or `'kW'`.
-   - The `unit_of_measurement` is the same as the other power sensors.
-   - The sensor state should always be parsable to an *int* or - even better - a *float* value.

-## Requirements for the energy view
-The *energy view* itself is not required.
-As a result you don't have to specify any *energy view* related card parameters.
-The toggle functions to switch between views will be disabled.

-> **Tip.** You can skip this paragraph and [start](#Configuration-instructions) with a more simple setup first.

-But if you want the *energy view*:
-1. Comply to all the requirements of the *power view* first.

-1. Decide what kind of energy sensors you want to use.
-   You could use your *smart meter counters* directly, but using self made sensors for e.g. *energy consumed or produced since last midnight* could provide more meaningful information on your power-wheel-card.
-   Then you are able to see the actual energy costs/savings today in the *money view*.
-1. You need to have a working sensor for your solar energy.
-   Write down the entity id of this sensor.
-This is *YOUR_SOLAR_ENERGY_SENSOR* in the [configuration instructions](#Configuration-instructions) below.
-   - The sensor could have an icon (optional) that will override the default icon in the power-wheel-card if the card parameter `solar_icon` is not used.
-   - The sensor state value should be a positive number for having produced energy.
-1. You either need to have (i) separate grid energy sensors for consuming and producing OR need to have (ii) one (nett) grid energy sensor and a home energy sensor:
-   1. You need to have a working sensor for your grid energy consumption (i.e. energy you consumed from the grid).
-      Write down the entity id of this sensor.
-This is *YOUR_GRID_ENERGY_CONSUMPTION_SENSOR* in the [configuration instructions](#Configuration-instructions) below.

-      You need to have a working sensor for your grid energy production (i.e. energy you produced to the grid).
-      Write down the entity id of this sensor.
-This is *YOUR_GRID_ENERGY_PRODUCTION_SENSOR* in the [configuration instructions](#Configuration-instructions) below.
-      - Preferably these sensors have the same update interval as the sensor for solar energy.
-(If not, the calculated value for home energy can give unreal results sometimes.)
-      - The sensor state values should be a positive number.

-      *OR: (not recommended)*
-   1. You need to have a working sensor for your (nett) grid energy.
-      Write down the entity id of this sensor.
-This is *YOUR_GRID_ENERGY_SENSOR* in the [configuration instructions](#Configuration-instructions) below.

-      You need to have a working sensor for your home energy, because it can't be calculated.
-      Write down the entity id of this sensor.
-This is *YOUR_HOME_ENERGY_SENSOR* in the [configuration instructions](#Configuration-instructions) below.
-      - Default the polarity of these parameters have to be positive for producing (to the grid) and negative for consuming (from the grid).
-      - Nb.
-You will lack arrow coloring and arrow values in the *energy view* and *money view* due to supplying too less information to calculate these.
-1. For all these sensors:
-   - A `unit_of_measurement` has been set up, e.g. `'Wh'` or `'kWh'`.
-   - The `unit_of_measurement` is the same as the other energy sensors.
-   - The sensor state should always be parsable to an *int* or - even better - a *float* value.

-## Requirements for the money view
-The *money view* itself is not required.
-As a result you don't have to specify any *money view* related card parameters.
-The toggle functions to switch to the *money view* will be disabled.

-But if you want the *money view*:
-1. Comply to all the requirements of the *energy view* first.
-1. Supply the card parameter `energy_consumption_rate`.
-1. (Optional) If you have a different rate for producing energy back to the grid, you can also supply the card parameter `energy_production_rate`.

-> The power-wheel-card only has rates for the energy depending on whether you consume or produce it.
-If your energy rate is depending on the (time of) day, please supply the average rates for high and low tariff or choose to not use the *money view*.

 ## Installation instructions
 ### Installation using HACS (recommended)
 You can install the power-wheel-card using [HACS](https://hacs.xyz/) in Home Assistant.